 Students will study an increasingly specialised range of skills involved in the creation of production design solutions for audiovisual environments.
-Through practical exercises, assignments and projects, with lecture based theoretical support: design process, production design visualisation, the art department and design development communication is explored, elaborated, discussed and applied.
-Emphasis is placed throughout on developing the student's ability to recognise, evolve, communicate and facilitate 3-dimensional design solutions that support and enhance audiovisual narrative objectives and expression.
-Advanced art department practical production skills and techniques are investigated and explored.
+Through practical exercises, assignments and projects, with lecture based theoretical support, the conventions, practices, and thinking involved in the linear production design process for taking stories from script to screen are elaborated, explored, discussed, and applied.
+Working both individually and collaboratively in teams, emphasis throughout is placed on developing the student's ability to analyse, conceptualise, visualise, and physically manifest achievable 3-dimensional design solutions that interpret, support, enhance, and express the narrative and thematic objectives of an audiovisual production.

-- + Understand and apply each aspect of the design process in realising project objectives - + Interpret and translate text based narrative content into convincing 3-dimensional visual ideas - + Understand the art department's components, structure, responsibilities and sequence of execution - + Design, communicate, present and pitch a comprehensive production design proposal - + Research and apply appropriate and relevant materials, methods and techniques for realising project objectives - + Apply advanced art department practical production skills, methods and techniques - + Operate CAD software to describe and communicate 3D objects
+- + Understand and apply each aspect of the linear production design process in realising project objectives. - + Interpret and translate text-based narrative content into convincing 3-dimensional visual ideas. - + Rationalise the scope of project objectives into achievable goals. - + Research, and apply, appropriate and relevant materials, methods, and techniques for realising project objectives. - + Apply art department practical production skills, methods, and techniques. - + Produce and administrate comprehensive, accurate, and effective art department budgets and schedules. - + Work productively and creatively within the structures of professional audiovisual production teams. - + Operate CAD software to describe and communicate 3D object designs. - + Align art department output with cinematographic narrative communication needs.